ljw1004/csharpspec/csharp/conversions.md

 *  From the effective base class `C` of `T` to `T` and from any base class of `C` to `T`.
 At run-time, if `T` is a value type, the conversion is executed as an unboxing conversion.
 Otherwise, the conversion is executed as an explicit reference conversion or identity conversion.
 *  From any interface type to `T`.
 At run-time, if `T` is a value type, the conversion is executed as an unboxing conversion.
 Otherwise, the conversion is executed as an explicit reference conversion or identity conversion.
 *  From `T` to any *interface_type* `I` provided there is not already an implicit conversion from `T` to `I`.
 At run-time, if `T` is a value type, the conversion is executed as a boxing conversion followed by an explicit reference conversion.
 Otherwise, the conversion is executed as an explicit reference conversion or identity conversion.
-*  From a type parameter `U` to `T`, provided `T` depends on `U` (§10.1.5).
+*  From a type parameter `U` to `T`, provided `T` depends on `U` ([Type parameter constraints](classes.md#type-parameter-constraints)).
 At run-time, if `U` is a value type, then `T` and `U` are necessarily the same type and no conversion is performed.
 Otherwise, if `T` is a value type, the conversion is executed as an unboxing conversion.
 Otherwise, the conversion is executed as an explicit reference conversion or identity conversion.

-If `T` is known to be a reference type, the conversions above are all classified as explicit reference conversions (§6.2.4).
-If `T` is not known to be a reference type, the conversions above are classified as unboxing conversions (§6.2.5).
+If `T` is known to be a reference type, the conversions above are all classified as explicit reference conversions ([Explicit reference conversions](conversions.md#explicit-reference-conversions)).
+If `T` is not known to be a reference type, the conversions above are classified as unboxing conversions ([Unboxing conversions](conversions.md#unboxing-conversions)).

 The above rules do not permit a direct explicit conversion from an unconstrained type parameter to a non-interface type, which might be surprising.
 The reason for this rule is to prevent confusion and make the semantics of such conversions clear.
 For example, consider the following declaration:
 ```csharp